foluse/UMD/Spring2023/What Stat really makes an NBA Championship Team/FinalTutorial.md

 # What Stat really makes an NBA Championship Team
-### Group Members: Fiyin Oluseye, Amara Ihediohanma, Roger Thibaudeau, Sean Sweeney
+### Group Members: Fiyin Oluseye, Amara Ihediohanma, Roger Thibaudeau

 Through this tutorial you will apply data wrangling and exploratory data analysis skills to NBA data.
 Our main focus is to determine which statistics serve as the most reliable indicators of a playoff team's chances of winning the championship.